Bears-R-Us/arkouda/README.md

 The `chpl` compiler will be executed with `-I`, `-L` and an `-rpath` to each path.

-The minimum cmake version is 3.11.0, which is not supported in older RHEL versions such as CentOS 7; in these cases, cmake must be downloaded, installed, and linked as follows:
+The minimum cmake version is 3.11.0, which is not supported in older RHEL versions such as CentOS 7; in these cases, cmake must be downloaded, installed, and linked as follows.
+Note: while any version of cmake >= 3.11.0 should work, we tested exclusively with 3.11.0:

 ```
+# Export version number of cmake binary to be installed
 export CM_VERSION=3.11.0

 # Download cmake